 All medicines administered in hospitals or NHS walk-in centres are free (not if they prescribe you something to take away).
 Also free are prescribed contraceptives, medication personally administered by a GP and most sexually transmitted disease treatments.

-Sadly if you're in England, nipping across the border to one of the neighbours won't help.
-But some people still qualify for free prescriptions:
+Sadly if you're in England, nipping across the border to one of the neighbours won't help - but some still qualify for free prescriptions.

-- If in full time education and 16-18 years old
+- You're in full time education and 16-18 years old

-- If you're pregnant or have had a baby in the last 12 months (and have a valid Maternity Exemption certificate).
+- You're pregnant or have had a baby in the last 12 months (and have a valid Maternity Exemption certificate).

-- If you or your partner receive Income Support, Income-based Jobseeker's Allowance, Income-related Employment & Support Allowance, or Pension Credit Guarantee Credit.
+- You or your partner receive Income Support, Income-based Jobseeker's Allowance, Income-related Employment & Support Allowance, or Pension Credit Guarantee Credit.

-- If you have a war pension exemption certificate
+- You have a war pension exemption certificate

 - You're an NHS inpatient

-- If you have a valid Medical Exemption Certificate (given for a range of illnesses, such as epilepsy or cancer, or severe disability).
+- You have a valid Medical Exemption Certificate (given for a range of illnesses, such as epilepsy or cancer, or severe disability).

 If you qualify for free prescriptions, just fill in the back of the form at the pharmacist.
 Don't be tempted to lie – a false declaration can lead to a fine and prosecution.

-While free in Wales, Scotland and Northern Ireland, for those in England who pay for prescriptions it's £7.85, rising to £8.05 on 1 April 2014.
-So if you need them regularly, consider a season ticket - or prepay certificate to give it its official name.
+While free in Wales, Scotland and Northern Ireland, for those in England who pay for prescriptions it's £8.05 a time.
+So if you need them regularly, consider a season ticket - or 'prepay certificate' to give it its official name.

 These unlimited passes cover all NHS prescription fees for a set period.
-Three months cost £29.10, so it's cheaper if you use four or more prescriptions in that time.
-A year’s is £104.
+Three months costs £29.10, so it's cheaper if you use four or more prescriptions in that time.
+A year is £104.
 Thus as a rule of thumb...

-Season tickets save for people who use more than one prescription a month
+Season tickets win for people who use more than one prescription a month.

 If your condition's consistent, the longer certificate's the better value of the two.
 Someone who gets two prescriptions a month would save more than £90 a year, compared with paying for individual prescriptions at £8.05 a pop.